PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 ### Circles
-To create a circle, only two parameters are required.
-The center point of the circle, as well as a radius in meters.
+To create a circle, only two parameters are required: the center point of the circle and the radius in meters.
 Creation of the actual circle object is done inside a T-SQL procedure, and achieved using the \lstinline!Point.STBuffer(radius)! call, which builds a circle from a given point.

 ### Roads
 To create a road, a line of coordinates, similar to how trips are processed, is provided in the request to the web server.
 Alongside these coordinates a road width is provided, which in turn serves as the parameter provided to the \lstinline!STBuffer(width)! method.
 The resulting object has a \lstinline!.Reduce(1)! method applied to itself afterwards, which is used to simplify the road polygon and optimize performance across the whole system.